aforward9600/pokemonpalette/README.md

   - Amazing man can no longer be triggered by text boxes or the start menu (via a code tweak from Yellow-version)
   - The rival encounters on route 22 now show an exclamation bubble that never showed up originally
   - Erika uses her pic from yellow version which alters her funerary clothes to a proper kimono
+  - Fixed amazing man glitch when triggered by a hidden object
+  - Fixed amazing man glitch in the route 16 gate
+  - Fixed tower ghost pic not loading after exiting status screen
+  - Added ledge to route 25 to prevent softlock
+  - Fixed bumping into invisible shrub

 - Item Fixes
   - Great ball has a ball factor of 12 now
   - Stone evolutions cannot be triggered via level-up anymore